MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Availability objectives

-Reliability objectives represent the quality goal of a workload, as promised to its users.
-Service Level Objectives (SLOs) are a standard way to track end-to-end user experience.
-SLOs are metrics defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.
+Reliability objectives represent the quality goal of a workload, as promised to its users and its business stakeholders.
+Service Level Objectives (SLOs) are a standard way to evaluate the quality of the end-to-end user experience with respect to the desired goal.
+SLOs are targets defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

 For a workload owner, SLOs can be the driver for many technical decisions.
 For example,